-With the new iPhones coming out today, I wanted to revisit the whole Apple vs. headphone jack fiasco.
+With Google’s return of the headphone jack to its Pixel line, I wanted to revisit the whole Apple vs. headphone jack fiasco.
 If you’re reading this article, you’ve probably got some strong opinions on this one—as do I. However, I want to approach this topic as a matter-of-fact discussion of the industry and not simply a venting of frustrations.
 We’re going to answer the title of this article in plain terms with little room for debate.
 As this article is like the countless others that follow Betteridge’s law of headlines, Journalism wonks already know the answer to that question: but it’s a subject worthy of complete exploration.

 You see, I’m very disturbed by the trend of Android manufacturers affirming the false notion that Apple is a “tech leader” in ditching what is easily the cheapest, best, and most-used solution to audio on the go: The TRRS connector.
 While it’s understandable that many look to Apple as a leader in the tech world, in this case the headphone jack fiasco was nothing more than an attempt at a hostile takeover of the headphone industry, and Android may be the only thing standing in the way of that.